 a.
 Art in Communist Countries

-Communist parties know the power of art and use it to brainwash people and turn all art forms into tools to advance their brainwashing.
+Communist parties know the power of art and use it to brainwash people and turn all art forms into tools for advancing their brainwashing.
 Many people have ridiculed the CCP for having singers and actors as military generals.
 They wonder how civilians who have neither undergone military training nor been trained in arms or warfare could be qualified to be generals.
-The CCP believes that the people in such roles are just as important as trained military men in promoting and upholding the communist cult—perhaps they are even more crucial.
+The CCP believes that the people in such roles are just as important as trained military men in promoting and upholding the communist cult — perhaps they are even more crucial.
 In this sense, their military rank is perfectly in conformance with Party principle.
 As Mao Zedong said, “We must also have a cultural army, which is absolutely indispensable for uniting our own ranks and defeating the enemy.”

 If orthodox art that was close to the divine and promoted traditional values were to exist simultaneously with party-controlled art used for brainwashing the public, then the latter would lose its monopoly and have no effect.
 This is why all communist countries have a strict censorship system for the arts and the publishing industry.